changeworld/azure-docs.ja-jp/articles/application-insights/app-insights-how-do-i.md

     </DeploymentEvent>

     ```
-* [ASP.NET] MSBuild で自動的に BuildInfo.config を生成します。そのためには、.csproj ファイルに数行を追加します。
+* [ASP.NET] Generate BuildInfo.config automatically in MSBuild.
+To do this, add a few lines to your .csproj file:

     ```XML